 - Note 2: When the original tumor was diagnosed prior to 1/1/2018 and was coded to adenocarcinoma in a polyp, and the anastomotic site tumor is adenocarcinoma per 2018 rules, the tumors are the same histology.
 ICD-O codes differ because of changes in histology coding rules. - Note 3: The tumor may or may not invade into the colon wall or adjacent tissue. - Note 4: A "rectal stump" is an anastomotic site. - Note 5: These rules are hierarchical.
-Only use this rule when previous rules do not apply. - Rule M8 Abstract a single primaryi when a subsequent tumor arises at the anastomotic site AND: - The subsequent tumor occurs less than or equal to 24 months after original tumor resection OR - The tumor arises in colon/rectal wall and/or surrounding tissue; there is no involvement of the mucosa (see illustration) OR - The pathologist or clinician documents an anastomotic recurrence - Note 1: Bullet two does not apply to GIST.
+Only use this rule when previous rules do not apply. - Rule M8 Abstract a single primaryi when a subsequent tumor arises at the anastomotic site AND: - The subsequent tumor occurs less than or equal to 36 months after original tumor resection OR Note: For cases diagnosed prior to 1/1/2022, timing is less than or equal to 24 months - The tumor arises in colon/rectal wall and/or surrounding tissue; there is no involvement of the mucosa (see illustration) OR - The pathologist or clinician documents an anastomotic recurrence - Note 1: Bullet two does not apply to GIST.
 GISTs only start in the wall; never in the mucosa. - Note 2: The physician may stage the subsequent tumor because the depth of invasion determines the second course of treatment. - Note 3: These tumors are a single primary/recurrence.
-Registrars that collect recurrence information should record the information in the recurrence fields. - Note 4: A "rectal stump" is an anastomotic site. - Rule M9 Abstract multiple primariesii when there are separate, non-contiguous tumors in sites with ICD-O site codes that differ at the fourth characters C18X. - Note: Differences at the fourth character include different segments of the colon.
+Registrars that collect recurrence information should record the information in the recurrence fields. - Note 4: A "rectal stump" is an anastomotic site. - Rule M9 Abstract multiple primariesii when there are separate, non-contiguous tumors in sites with ICD-O site codes that differ at the fourth characters $C18\underline{X}$ . - Note: Differences at the fourth character include different segments of the colon.
 Abstract a primary for each separate non-contiguous tumor in a different segment of the colon.
 This rule is not used for colon NOS C189.
 C189 is rarely used other than DCO. - Example: The patient has adenocarcinoma in situ in a sigmoid polyp and mucinous adenocarcinoma in a polyp in the descending colon, the site code differs at the fourth character (sigmoid C187 and descending C186).
 Code two primaries, one for the sigmoid and another for the descending colon.